 This short survey provides a means to confidentially obtain staff perceptions about learning and teaching conditions for both general and special education, in order to regularly inform decisions about professional development, instruction, the implementation of learning supports, and school reform.
 It can also be customized with additional questions to meet a school’s specific needs.
 Underlying the survey is research and theory supporting the importance of fostering school environments that are academically challenging, caring, participatory, safe, and healthy.

 The CSCS is part of the California School Climate, Health, and Learning Survey (Cal-SCHLS) System .
 Cal-SCHLS is a comprehensive learning support data system providing comparable data from students, staff, and parents.
 Cal-SCHLS was developed by WestEd for the California Department of Education (CDE) and includes the California Healthy Kids Survey and the California School Parent Survey, in addition to the CSCS for staff.

-Beginning in 2008-09, the CSCS reports were publicly posted at the district and statewide levels and can be viewed at the CSCS Reports (Outside Source) Web page and on CDE Data Quest.
-The CSCS reports include Main Report, and supplementary reports for special education and migrant education.
+Beginning in 2008-09, the CSCS reports were publicly posted at the district and statewide levels and can be found CSCS Reports and on Data Quest.
+The CSCS reports include the Main Reports and supplementary reports for special education and migrant education.

 Technical Assistance for School Districts

 The CDE contracts with WestEd to assist districts in administering the CSCS.
 WestEd provides training and technical assistance to districts through three regional survey centers, a toll-free phone line at 888-841-7536, free online training, and the CSCS Web site.

 To get more information or to sign up for CSCS, contact your Regional Survey Center at 1-888-841-7536 or visit CSCS for more information.